vittoriofortino84/EDTOX/README.md

 || http://ctdbase.org/reports/CTD_chem_gene_ixns.csv.gz |
 |**Output**| A binary matrix of chemicals and their corresponding hitcalls for the assay endpoitnts related to nuclear receptors and their co-regulators|
 |**Dependencies**|tidyr, dplyr,org.Hs.eg.db, readxl, data.table|
-|**Summary**|The genes related to nuclear receptors and their co-regulators from domain experts and the NURSA are merged.
-Then, ToxCast assays targeting these genes are selected.
+|**Summary**|The genes related to nuclear receptors and their co-regulators from domain experts and the NURSA will be merged.
+Then, ToxCast assays targeting these genes will be selected.

 |**R Script**|[EDC_Decoy_selection.R](https://github.com/vittoriofortino84/EDTOX/blob/master/scripts/1_4_EDC_Decoy_selection.R)|
 | ------------- |--------------|